AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 2. **Improving documentation and tutorials.** If we decide to adopt Bonsai, the developer time that would have been spent implementing a novel behavioral control system should be spent documenting Bonsai.
 This will have tremendous benefits for both our own work, and for the wider community.
 The importance of this cannot be overemphasized -- the ROI on this effort would be huge.

-3. **Creating re-usable workflow elements.** If developing tasks in Bonsai can be as simple as copying and pasting standard building blocks, then it becomes much more practical for anyone to get up and running.
+3. **Creating re-usable workflow elements and an empty canvas workflow with all pre-requisites.** If developing tasks in Bonsai can be as simple as copying and pasting standard building blocks, then it becomes much more practical for anyone to get up and running.
 This is aided by the fact that Bonsai workflows are defined by XML strings, which can be copied from anywhere (see [this page](https://open-ephys.github.io/onix-docs/Software%20Guide/Bonsai.ONIX%20Reference/index.html) for an example).
+An empty canvas workflow would provide key elements like rig geometry, photodiode square stimuli, wrapping, screen calibration and basic sync lines already pre-configured.
+During our tests, we already converged to a shared basic structure between all workflows.

 ### Overall performance